XkF21WNJ/WizardTree/README.md

 ## Project Description

 Crawls the tales of /u/XiuathoTheWizard and compiles them into easier to handle formats (json and html).
-Uses Jupyter notbook, on python 2.7 (python 3 might also work, but hasn't been tested).
+Uses the Jupyter IPython notebook, on python 2.7 (python 3 might also work, but hasn't been tested).

 ## Instructions